rolepoint/flump/docs/design.rst

 Etags
 -----------------

-Every entity used with Flump must have an `etag` field, this is used for concurrency control.
+Every entity used with Flump must have an `etag` field which is used for concurrency control.
 Any time an entity is updated it must be assigned a new `etag`.
 This is to ensure users of your API are updating/deleting the current version of the entity.

 The current `etag` of the entity will be provided as a response `Etag` header to `GET` and `POST` requests.